 Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
 Daily comfort is more than making sure you have warm jackets and hats.
-The colder weather really pulls the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+The colder weather essentially extracts the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
+These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?

-Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
-This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+The colder air changes the makeup of the air during the winter.
+Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the most control over your home’s humidity.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier circulates the moisture more regularly and in the maximum capacity, too, so why settle for anything less than ideal comfort?
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
+Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
+A whole-home humidifier circulates the moisture more regularly and in the maximum capacity too, helping you and your family benefit from your ideal home comfort.

 - Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.